channl/dynamodb-lambda-autoscale/README.md

   4. Run 'npm run build'
   5. Verify this has created a 'dist.zip' file
   6. Optionally, run a local test by running 'npm run start'

+## Running on AWS Lambda

+1. Follow the steps in 'Running locally'
 2. Create an AWS Policy and Role
   1. Create a policy called 'DynamoDBLambdaAutoscale'
   2. Use the following content to give access to dynamoDB, cloudwatch and lambda logging